Popular Front for the Liberation of Palestine: The ANM moves toward armed struggle

+History

 Formation of the PFLP

 After the Six-Day War of June 1967, ANM initiated discussions with other Palestinian groups concerning the announcement of a united front organisation.
 Included within the discussions, as well as the ANM (including the RYO), were Heroes of Return (officially a collaboration with the PLO but actually under ANM control), Ahmed Jibril's Syria-based Palestinian Liberation Front, and a group of Jordanian Nasserists led by the former army officer Ahmed Za'rur.
 These groups combined to form the Popular Front for the Liberation of Palestine (PFLP) which was announced to the public on 11 December 1967, to coincide with a planned attack on Ben Gurion Airport in Lydda, which was a failure.

 By early 1968, the PFLP had trained between one and three thousand guerrillas.
 It had the financial backing of Syria, and was headquartered there, and one of its training camps was based in as-Salt, Jordan.
 In 1969, the PFLP declared itself a Marxist–Leninist organization, but it has remained faithful to Pan-Arabism, seeing the Palestinian struggle as part of a wider uprising against Western imperialism, which also aims to unite the Arab world by overthrowing "reactionary" regimes.
 It published a magazine, al-Hadaf (The Target, or Goal), which was edited by Ghassan Kanafani.

 Operations

 The PFLP gained notoriety in the late 1960s and early 1970s for a series of armed attacks and aircraft hijackings, including on non-Israeli targets.
 Abu Ali Mustafa Brigades also claimed responsibility for several suicide attacks during the Al-Aqsa Intifada.
-See #Armed attacks of the PFLP below.